Competitive Employee Benefits Packages

 § When designing your benefits package, consider what coverage your competitors offer.

-§ In this volatile economic climate it is advisable to minimize the costs of offering benefits in whatever way possible.
-By using methods such as comparing prices or offering employee-contribution schemes such as flexible savings accounts, you can offer an appealing benefits package while still keeping costs low.
+§ In this volatile economic climate it is advisable to minimize the costs of employee benefits packages in whatever way possible.
+By using methods such as comparing prices or offering employee-contribution schemes such as flexible savings accounts, you can offer the most appealing of employee benefits packages while still keeping costs low.

-Los Angeles CEOs and CFOs may find it helpful to engage with an outside expert like an outsourced CFO services firm to help design their benefits package.
-A professional like this can draw on many years of experience evaluating, selecting and managing plans that are cost effective, competitive and attractive to employees.
+Greater Los Angeles CEOs and CFOs may find it helpful to engage with an outside expert like an on-demand part-time CFO or project CFO from a local CFO services firm to help design their benefits package.
+A professional like this can draw on many years of experience evaluating, selecting and managing employee benefits packages that are cost effective, competitive and attractive to employees.

 References and Further Reading